puppetlabs/best-practices/when-to-use-puppet-tasks-vs-puppet-dsl-code.md

 after a db migration).

 * Tasks should not reimplement existing functionality of puppet or the puppet tasks framework.
-Feedback from the task shall always make it's way back to the Puppet Enterprise console.
+Feedback from the task shall always make its way back to the Puppet Enterprise console.
 Ex.
 Don't implement a different logging framework or host filtering logic within a task rather than using PQL.